semchan/HyperLips/README.md

 Download the pre-trained models from [BaiduYun](https://pan.baidu.com/s/1wy986BiROq5bkXweHxSvVA?pwd=6666 )，and place them to the folder `checkpoints`

 ## Inference
-We trained a pretrained model on the dataset we collected ourselves.You can quickly try it by running:
+We trained a pretrained model on LRS2 dataset.You can quickly try it by running:
 ```
-python inference.py --checkpoint_path_BASE=checkpoints/hyperlipsbase_multi.pth.pth
+python inference.py --checkpoint_path_BASE=checkpoints/hyperlipsbase_lrs2.pth
 ```
 The result is saved (by default) in `results/result_video.mp4`.
 To inference on other videos, please specify the `--face` and `--audio` option and see more details in code.